 What Is a Lab-Grown Diamond?

 A lab-grown or lab-created diamond is a diamond grown in a controlled laboratory setting through processes that mimic the natural high heat and high-pressure conditions of Earth.
 Lab-grown diamonds are very similar to natural diamonds and can be fully formed in a few weeks rather than millions of years.

 “Lab-grown diamonds are identical to natural diamonds in nearly every way," says gemologist Anubh Shah.
 "They have the same chemical, physical, and optical qualities as Earth-mined diamonds."

 Meet the Expert

 Anubh Shah is a trained gemologist and third-generation diamond cutter who is passionate about making diamonds accessible to the modern consumer.
-He owns engagement ring company With Clarity, which offers natural and lab-created diamonds.
+He owns an engagement ring company With Clarity, which offers natural and lab-created diamonds.